 What is not given, or obvious, or not in human nature and what is totally worth celebrating about in people is this attitude or capacity that people can work on called authenticity.

 Authenticity is all about willingly owning up our facticity, freedom and transcendence.
 It is all about being human; unapologetically.
 Authenticity is living a bold life

-- where we willingly and wholeheartedly own up our facticity (or karma) and call it ours, whether we caused it or were dealt with it
+- where we willingly and wholeheartedly own up our facticity (or karma) and call it ours, whether we caused it or were dealt with it,

-- where we willingly and wholeheartedly take notice of the fact that we are essentially free and we leverage that freedom
+- where we willingly and wholeheartedly take notice of the fact that we are essentially free and we leverage that freedom,

-- where we willingly and wholeheartedly leverage our nature to transcend by getting creative in our choices, never limiting ourselves to a set of known or safe choices
+- where we willingly and wholeheartedly leverage our nature to transcend by getting creative in our choices, never limiting ourselves to a set of known or safe choices and

 - where we willingly and wholeheartedly assume complete ownership of the all conscious and unconscious choices we make and accept the consequences of those choices

 This “willingness and wholeheartedness” is called responsibility.
-While facticity, freedom and transcendence are givens; responsibility has to be generated.
+While facticity, freedom, and transcendence are givens; responsibility has to be generated.
 This kind of responsibility can never be fixed or assigned by another.
 It has to always be self-generated.
 Even if it got fixed or assigned somehow, it won’t generate the kind of power and freedom that self-generated responsibility can muster.

 Authenticity is all about generating that responsibility.

 Responsibility towards what?